backupbrew/switchbrew/USB services.md

 | 0x46   | 0x20 | SerialNumber    |

 The last 3 blocks are ASCII strings.
-The data following each string is all-zero, for padding to size
+The data following each string is all-zero, for padding to size 0x20.
-0x20.

 ## IDsInterface

+This is
+"nn::usb::ds::IDsInterface".

 | Cmd | Name                                                                 | Notes                                                                                                                        |
 | --- | -------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |